 There is a legal obligation under the Education Act 2002 S175/157 for all schools to have a designated safeguarding lead.
-Lew Trenchard C of E Primary School follows the guidance in Annex B of KCSIE (revised September 2020) which outlines the key responsibilities of the DSL.
+Lew Trenchard School follows the guidance in Annex C of KCSIE (revised September 2021) which outlines the key responsibilities of the DSL.